 More Xcaret fun

-After conquering our shark fears, we spend the rest of the afternoon visiting the Mayan village, exploring the butterfly pavilion and archaeological ruins before heading into the large amphitheater for the “Mexico Spectacular” show that ends each day at Xcaret.
+Then we head into the large amphitheater for the “Mexico Spectacular” show that ends each day at Xcaret.

 The show is a musical journey through Mexican history featuring more than 300 performers in colorful costumes.
 It also features a thrilling performance by Mexico’s Papantla Flying Men, one of the country’s most unique cultural traditions.